MultiSafepay/docs/content/api/payment_methods/post-order-santander.md

 ----------------
 `gateway` | string | required

-The unique gateway ID to direct the customer straight to the payment method.
+Valuegateway ID to direct the customer straight to the payment method.
-Fixed value: `SANTANDER`.
+Value: `SANTANDER`.

 ----------------
 `currency` | string | required